Mommy, My Head Hurts : Pediatric Neurologic Emergencies

 In this lecture we will be utilizing a case presentation format: (speaker will be utilizing first hand transport case scenarios).
 Speaker will describe initial presentation of each child including triage information and interventions required to stabilize while on transport.
 We will discuss how to identify early clinical warning signs and evidence of deterioration.
 Disease processes will be discussed as well as treatment modes and long term outcomes.
 CT and MRI images (including video imaging) will be utilized to aid in learning.

-Maria Dudley, BSN RN, CNPT, EMT and Lisa Jones RRT, NPS Akron Children’s Medical Center
+Maria Dudley, BSN RN, CNPT, EMT Akron Children’s Medical Center

 A case presentation of a devastating pediatric non-accidental trauma.